Curves in the disc, the type B braid group, and the type B zigzag algebra

 \section{Abstract}

-We construct a faithful categorical action of the type $B$ braid group on the bounded homotopy category of finitely generated projective module over a finite dimensional algebra which we call the type $B$ zigzag algebra.
-This categorical action is closely related to the action of the type $B$ braid group on curves on the disc.
-Thus, our exposition can be seen as a type $B$ analog of the work of Khovanov-Seidel \cite{KhoSei}.
-Moreover, we relate our topological (resp. categorical) action of the type $B$ Artin braid group to their topological (resp. categorical) action of the type $A$ Artin braid group.
+We construct a finite dimensional quiver algebra from the non-simply-laced type $B$ Dynkin diagram, which we call type $B$ zigzag algebra.
+This leads to a faithful categorical action of the type $B$ Artin (braid) group $\cA(B)$, acting on the homotopy category of its projective modules.
+This categorical action is also closely related to the topological action of $\cA(B)$, viewed as mapping class group of the punctured disc -- hence our exposition can be seen as a type $B$ analogue of Khovanov--Seidel's work.